f-droid/fdroid-website/_docs/Inclusion_How-To.md

     your application.
--   They will skim through the source code to see if your application uses Non-Free dependencies, shows advertisements, tracks users, promotes Non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
+-   They will skim through the source code to see if your application uses Non-Free dependencies, shows advertisements, tracks users, promotes or depends on Non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
 -   They will list a summary of any [_AntiFeatures_](https://monitor.f-droid.org/anti-features) in your application.
 -   They will try patching your application to remove usage of